wp-plugins/images-thumbnail-sliderv1/readme.txt

 1.Use of wordpress thumbnail slider is easy after activating plugin go to Thumbnail Slider menu.

-2.You can manage images Manage images menu.
+2.You can manage images by Manage images menu.

 3.You can set settings for this plugin using slider settings menu.